EWaterman/bechdel/README.md

 - https://stackoverflow.com/questions/54041196/how-to-deploy-media-files-in-django-heroku

 Now they're auto uploaded to the cloudinary media library when I add a new movie via the dhango admin API page, which is accessible by clicking the cloudinary plugin on the app heroku page.

+Unfortunately movies created by the populator script don't post the images to the CDN since it's just a string URL link, which means I need to upload them to the CDN myself manually.

 ### TODO: